barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 </design:component>
 ```

-Now if we want to go further we can add SVG icon represnting our new component, for now lets leave that default.
+Now if we want to go further we can add SVG icon representing our new component, for now lets leave that default.
 That is it, save component and go to Community Builder and now we can see our new component under the Page Editor section Custom Components.
 MyLinkButton with default Lightning icon is available for use in the community.

 ![Page Editor]({{ site.baseurl }}/images/pageeditor.png)

 Drag this component to community page and we can now set its property URL to navigate to our web site.
-Redy, publish these changes and preview this community page.
+Ready to publish these changes and preview this community page.
 Now we have a reusable URL button to use with Community Builder.

 That gives us some ideas on how to use basic templates with Community Builder together with custom lightning components and clever CSS can be used to deliver really powerful content based in Salesforce.com platform.